ryea9/University-projects/Database Fundamentals/README.md

-# Project: Designing a Database for a Real Estate Platform
+# Designing a Database for a Real Estate Platform

 This project, completed for the Database Fundamentals (31271) course, captures the full lifecycle of designing and implementing a relational database built for realestate.com.au.
 The goal was to create a robust system to manage property listings, users, and their interactions.